vinayaksodar/cs-courses-notes/cs229/notes.md

 ### **Goal**

-Find a hyperplane that **maximizes the geometric margin** between positive and negative examples.
+Find a hyperplane that **maximizes the geometric margin*- between positive and negative examples.
 For linearly separable data, this is formulated as:

 $$